opsani/servox/README.md

 [![GitHub release
 date](https://img.shields.io/github/release-date/opsani/servox.svg)](https://github.com/opsani/servox/releases)

-This repository contains the source code of the next generation Opsani Servo technology.
+This repository contains the source code of the Opsani Servo agent.

-A servo is a deployable unit of software that connects an application or service to the Opsani cloud optimization engine in order to identify cost savings and performance enhancements by applying machine learning technology.
-Servos are lightweight Python applications and are typically deployed as standalone containers or on a Kubernetes cluster.
+A servo is an agent that measures and orchestrates an application or service to the Opsani cloud optimization engine in order to identify cost savings and performance enhancements by applying machine learning technology.
+Servos are lightweight Python applications and are typically deployed as a container under an orchestration layer such as Kubernetes, ECS, or Docker Compose.

 Servos are composed of connectors, which provide the core functionality for integrating with metrics, orchestration, and load generation systems/utilities.